jordisassoon/PRIAM/README.md

 * Datasets are aligned automatically (non-overlapping taxa filled with zeros).
 * Predictions are saved with column name `Predicted_<target>`.
 * Tested on Linux (Python 3.10).

+## 👩‍🔬 Authors

+Dael Sassoon
+ — Palaeoecologist and Marie Curie Research Fellow (GEO3BCN-CSIC, Barcelona) Specialising in tropical palaeoecology and quantitative reconstruction of past climates.
+Developer of PRISM, integrating palaeoecological data with statistical and machine learning models for climate reconstruction.

+Jordan Sassoon
+ — Computer Scientist
+Focused on applied AI, data systems, and scientific visualization.
+Lead developer of the PRISM interface, integrating backend modelling pipelines with an interactive analytical framework.

+## 🧠 Citation

+If you use PRISM in your research, please cite as:

+Sassoon, D., & Sassoon, J. (2025).
+PRISM: A tool for Palaeoclimatic Reconstruction & Interactive Statistical Modelling.
+GitHub repository: https://github.com/jordisassoon/PyLaeo